Samuel J. Tilden: Legacy

 The Samuel J. Tilden House at 15 Gramercy Park South, which he owned from 1860 until his death, is now used by the National Arts Club.
-Tilden's Graystone property is now known as Untermyer Park; it was added to the National Register of Historic Places in 1974.
-Several places have been named for Tilden, including Tilden, Wisconsin, Tilden, Nebraska, Tilden, Texas, Tilden Township, Pennsylvania, and Grove Park-Tilden Township, Minnesota,.
+Tilden's Greystone property is now known as Untermyer Park; it was added to the National Register of Historic Places in 1974.
+Several places have been named for Tilden, including Tilden, Wisconsin, Tilden, Nebraska, Tilden, Texas, Tilden Township, Pennsylvania, and Grove Park-Tilden Township, Minnesota.
 The Gov. Samuel J. Tilden Monument was added to the National Register of Historic Places in 2006.
 Other things named for Tilden include Samuel J. Tilden High School, Fort Tilden, New York, and the Root-Tilden-Kern Scholarship.